Microsoft is retiring HockeyApp on November 16, 2019

 By way of a quick recap, Microsoft acquired HockeyApp back in 2014, shortly after Apple snapped up Burstly, a company that operated a service similar to HockeyApp called TestFlight.

-At the time of its acquisition, Microsoft said that it planned to integrate various facets of HockeyApp into Visual Studio Online.
+At the time of its acquisition, Microsoft said it planned to integrate various facets of HockeyApp into Visual Studio Online.

-Exactly a year ago, Microsoft revealed that it was transitioning users’ HockeyApp apps over to the Visual Studio App Center, noting at the time that this would entail a “seamless transition process.”
+Exactly a year ago, Microsoft revealed that it was transitioning users’ HockeyApp apps over to the Visual Studio App Center, in what it assured users would be a “seamless transition process.”